React Native vs Ionic: Which Framework is best and Why?

 Memory allocation: Application developed in Ionic consumed about 1625 MB of memory as an average.
 On the other hand, the application developed in Ionic consumed about 1717 MB of memory as an average.

-Verdict: Based on above statistics, we can conclude that React Native performed better than Ionic in the first two tests excepts the third test which required access to native modules such as Camera and file storage.
-This concludes that React Native is highly performant than Ionic when it comes to developing cross-platform applications.
+Winner: React Native.
+It performs better than Ionic in the first two tests except for the third test which required access to native modules such as Camera and file storage.
+This concludes that React Native is more performant than Ionic when it comes to developing cross-platform applications.

 - 3.2 MB for the Ionic build